This lesson is one of two in a series bringing relevant stories of the penitentiary into the classroom.

-- Students will analyze the crimes of the inmates and determine how those crimes represent or reflect the society outside of Eastern State Penitentiary.
+- Students will analyze the crimes of people incarcerated at Eastern State and determine how those crimes represent or reflect the society outside of Eastern State Penitentiary.

 This lesson plan’s activities can be used to address many of the Common Core Standards for Grades 6-12: